- Travel and Places

 Check Tide Schedules

-On other coastlines where there are high banks or cliffs along the beaches, this is especially important, as incoming tides can cut off the trail back as well as the trail forward.
+On other coastlines where there are high banks or cliffs along the beaches, knowing the tide schedule is especially important, as incoming tides can cut off the trail back as well as the trail forward.

 Wear Sunscreen, Sunglasses and a Hat

 Be prepared for bright sunlight when you will be outdoors all day.
 Sun shining on snow or water can not only be blinding, but can cause bad sunburns.
-Sunbathe on the beach without sunscreen because sunscreen is for sissies.
 The worst part of this is that it usually occurs on the first day of the week-long vacation, thereby ruining the next five or six days.
 It is very easy to get burned without realizing it until it’s too late, particularly if you are near water.